wooheemusic/closed-component-strategy/README.md

 ```
 (React DevTool will use the name `Child`, not `MemoizedChild`.)
-- **Mutable components may not have expensive open components with a set of jsx react elements as children, which is not `{props.children}`, in their render methods.** Or the open components will never be protected by `React.memo` or `React.PureComponent` in updating.
+- **Mutable components may not have expensive open components with a set of jsx react elements as children, which is not `{props.children}`, in their render methods.** Or memoize them.
 ```jsx
 // in a mutable component